chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 2. Data is uploaded to the web applications (and optimisations regarding tasks 1 and 2 are performed)
 3. Results of the optimisation processed are entered manually in R to for the results graphs.

-**Important: fully reproducing this process would take weeks!**
+**Fully reproducing this process would take weeks!**

 **Important note 3:**

 Following 'important note 2', I produced the results for these three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
 Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
 However, I compared **many, but of course not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

 ***
-## Reproduce the figures (in *R*)
+## Reproduce the figures (based on intermediate results)
-To reproduce a figure from the paper, run the corresponding script from folder `R/Figures`.
+To reproduce a figure from the paper (based on intermediate results), run the corresponding script from folder `R/Code_figures`.
+The scripts are named after the figure they generate in the manuscript.

 Note that, while the *R* scripts source the intermediate results from the GSA methods implemented in *R* internally, the results for the web-based applications *GSEA*, *GSEAPreranked*, and *DAVID* were transferred from the corresponding screenshots **by hand** since the optimisation processes could not be run in *R*.

 ***
-## Rerun the full experiment (folder *R*)
+## Rerun the full experiment (from sratch)
 Note that this takes several days or weeks, depending on the available resources.
 The following *R* scripts are stored in the folder `R`.

-#### 1. Preparation of the gene expression data for the optimisations (folder `R/Prepare_data_and_permutations`)
-This is the first script to run when reproducing the results.

-- **Random_Phenotype_Permutations.R**: *R* code to obtain
-  1. both gene expression data sets and true labels of the respective samples
-  2. the ten random permutations of the true sample labels for both gene expression data sets

-  The generated random phenotype permutations and the gene expression data set "Bottomly" are additionally provided in the folder **GeneExpression_data** in this repository.
-These are then sourced in the subsequent functions.

-For the web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations are structured differently (and now described separately) since the optimisations themselves are to be performed in the corresponding web-based application.
-Therefore, the corresponding descriptions are placed in separate paragraphs below.

-#### 2. Run the optimisations for the *R*-based methods (folder `R/Run_optimisations`)
-Run optimisations for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:
+### 1. Run optimisations for *R*-based GSA methods*GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

 - **Run_task1_optimisations.R**: script to run optimisations of the number of differentially enriched gene sets
 - **Run_task2_3_optimisations.R**: script to run optimisations of the adjusted p-value and rank of the specific gene sets

-Both scripts source all required functions (i.e. preparation and optimisation functions, stored in `R/Functions`) from the previous sections internally.
+Both scripts source all required functions and preprocess the initial gene expression data sets internally.
+For the remaining, web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations were performed in the corresponding web-based application (i.e., by hand).
+To generate the figures, the optimisation results were therefore also transferred manually to the corresponding R scripts (`R/Code_figures`).
+See below for instructions on how to reproduce the optimisation results for the web-based applications yourself.

-#### 3. Generate the results figures (folder `R/Code_figures`)
+### 2. Generate the results figures (folder `R/Code_figures`)
 The *R* scripts to generate the results figures are directly named after the figure.

+***

-## Optimisations for the web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*
+## Reproduce optimisation results for the web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*

 ### DAVID
 The web-based application *DAVID* can be accessed via the following link: (https://david.ncifcrf.gov/)